 Homespun Wool Blend Ancient Kilt

-Made in the USA from our Homespun wool blend tartan.
-Our Homespun tartan is made from a 55/45 blend of polyester and wool.
-It is woven by hand on old-world looms, and looks very authentic to what would have been woven historically.
-The yarn is worsted, but not spun as tightly as modern machine-made tartan.
+We make this kilt to order in the USA from our Homespun wool blend tartan.
+We make our Homespun tartan from a 55/45 blend of polyester and wool.
+The weavers that make our Homespun Tartan weave by hand using old-world looms.
+This makes our tartan look similar to tartan woven by the average Scot circa 1500.
+The weaver uses loosely spun worsted yarn, compared to yarn used for machine-made tartan.
 The cloth is also not as tightly woven.
 Homespun tartan will pleat by hand easily, but will not develop a sharp edge.
-Small snags, pulls, holes and other assorted blemishes are common.
-Because it is hand woven, these flaws are a natural part of it's character.
-Homespun is approximately a 10/11 oz. fabric, but feels thicker due to it's looser weave.
+Since our supplier hand weaves our Homespun Tartan, you may find small snags, pulls, holes and other assorted blemishes.
+These flaws are a natural part of its character.
+Homespun is approximately a 10/11 oz. fabric, but feels thicker due to it’s looser weave.

-Pleating instructions are included with each kilt.
-Traditionally these kilts are pleated each time you wear them.
+We include pleating instructions with each kilt.
+Traditionally, one pleats these kilts each time you wear them.
 We ask for size information to be sure that your kilt will fit you correctly, but we do not pleat the kilt for you unless you also select Cheater Pleats™ as an additional option.

-Note — Modern kilts are generally pleated so that the front apron of the kilt closes from left to right.
-For years this is how we've Cheater Pleated™ our Ancient Kilts.
+Note — Kiltmakers generally pleat modern kilts so that the front apron of the kilt closes from left to right.
+For years this is how we’ve Cheater Pleated™ our Ancient Kilts.
 However, many customers brought it to our attention that this makes it difficult to wear the plaid over the left shoulder, which is also customary.

 So, we’ve decided to make all Ancient Kilts the other way — front apron closing from right to left.
 This makes the aprons “backwards” compared to a modern kilt, but it allows the plaid to flow up and over the left shoulder.
 (This is the way Mel wears it in the Braveheart movie.)